Overview

 |---|---|

-Only 2โ4 kg of the total is maternal fat โ biologically necessary for breastfeeding energy reserves and hormonal support during late pregnancy.
-Understanding this breakdown helps contextualise the weight on the scale and set realistic expectations for postpartum loss.
+Only 2 to 4 kg of the total is maternal fat, and the body needs it for breastfeeding energy reserves and hormonal support during late pregnancy.
+Knowing this breakdown helps put the number on the scale in context and sets realistic expectations for postpartum loss.

 Step 3: Track Gain Trimester by Trimester

-The IOM provides total pregnancy targets, but gain does not accumulate at a constant rate.
-The pattern differs significantly by trimester.
+The IOM provides total pregnancy targets, but gain doesn't accumulate at a constant rate.
+The pattern differs by trimester.

-Nausea, food aversions, and fatigue are common.
-Most of the baby's early growth is cellular development, not tissue mass.
-Expected gain: 0.5โ2 kg total for normal-BMI women.
-Underweight women may target the upper end; overweight and obese women may aim for 0.5โ1 kg.
+Nausea, food aversions, and fatigue are common here.
+Most of the baby's early growth is cellular development rather than tissue mass.
+Expected gain sits at 0.5 to 2 kg total for normal-BMI women.
+Underweight women may target the upper end; overweight and obese women may aim for 0.5 to 1 kg.

-Second Trimester (Weeks 13โ26): Consistent weekly gain begins
+Second Trimester (Weeks 13 to 26): Consistent weekly gain begins

-Nausea usually subsides.
+Nausea usually eases up.
 The baby grows from about 65g to 750g.
-Weekly gain targets (for normal BMI): approximately 0.4โ0.5 kg per week.
-This is when most women notice visible weight change and when dietary intake needs to increase by approximately 350 kcal/day above pre-pregnancy levels.
+Weekly gain targets for normal BMI run approximately 0.4 to 0.5 kg per week.
+This is when most women notice visible weight change, and when dietary intake needs to rise by roughly 350 kcal/day above pre-pregnancy levels.

 The baby gains roughly 200g per week in the final months.
-Weekly gain: 0.3โ0.5 kg per week for normal-BMI women.
-Fluid retention increases, particularly in the last 4 weeks.
-Total gain in this trimester is typically 4โ6 kg.
+Weekly gain for normal-BMI women runs 0.3 to 0.5 kg.
+Fluid retention increases, particularly in the last 4 weeks, and total gain in this trimester typically lands at 4 to 6 kg.

 Rough weekly rate targets by BMI category: